Aurora Energy is helping to make a difference.

 Cancer Council Tasmania (CCT) is a charity organisation working to minimise the incidence and impact of cancer on all Tasmanians through advocacy, raising awareness of cancer prevention and offering support and information for those affected by cancer.

 The Aurora Energy Community Grant will assist CCT to deliver a no-cost oncology massage service to help people manage their experience with cancer.
 Benefits include improved relaxation, sleep and immune function as well as helping to relieve anxiety, pain, fatigue and nausea.
-Oncology massage can also help with disfigurement and pain around surgical scarring and also be used to prevent or manage lymphoedema resulting in improved body self-image.
+Oncology massage can also help with disfigurement and pain around surgical scarring and also be used to prevent or manage lymphedema resulting in improved body self-image.
+View the media release.